lozziboy/arduino-serial-variable-table/README.md

-Some blocking istructions to be avoided in the main loop() are while() statemens that needs many time delay() statemens that freeze the program for many time For a good user experience the loop() time should be not higher then 50ms
+Some blocking istructions to be avoided in the main loop() are while() statemens that needs many time delay() statemens that freeze the program for many time For a good user experience the loop() time should be not higher than 50ms

 ___
 * Additional info